FreeSpirit11/invitations-generator/README.md

 ## File Structure

+`PycharmProjects/24.
+Mail Merge/`

 - `main.py`: Main program file to generate the invitations.
-- `PycharmProjects/24.
-Mail Merge/Input/Letters/starting_letter.txt`: The template file containing the starting letter with the placeholder `[name]`.
+- `Input/Letters/starting_letter.txt`: The template file containing the starting letter with the placeholder `[name]`.
-- `PycharmProjects/24.
-Mail Merge/Input/Names/invited_names.txt`: The text file containing the list of names.
+- `Input/Names/invited_names.txt`: The text file containing the list of names.
-- `PycharmProjects/24.
-Mail Merge/Output/ReadyToSend/invitation_card_[name].txt`: The generated invitation cards for each name, saved as individual text files.
+- `Output/ReadyToSend/invitation_card_[name].txt`: The generated invitation cards for each name, saved as individual text files.

 ## Acknowledgments